NTIA/WEnets/cplusplus/README.md

     - c10.dll
     - caffe2_nvrtc.dll
     - torch_cpu.dll
+7. Copy the following `.dll` files
-7. The [`AudioFile`](https://github.com/adamstark/AudioFile) library is required to build the project.
+8. The [`AudioFile`](https://github.com/adamstark/AudioFile) library is required to build the project.
 Place `AudioFile.h` in the `cplusplus/Wawenet` directory.
 8. The WAWEnet PyTorch models are required to be in the same directory as the executable or in the working directory.
-9. Set Visual Studio build settings to `x64 release` (building a debug executable requires downloading the debug version of PyTorch).
+10. Set Visual Studio build settings to `x64 release` (building a debug executable requires downloading the debug version of PyTorch).
-10. To run WAWEnet, see below or set command-line arguments in Visual Studio Properties -> Debugging -> Command Arguments.
+11. To run WAWEnet, see below or set command-line arguments in Visual Studio Properties -> Debugging -> Command Arguments.

 # Usage